adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

 - Integrates all the above submodules together in a `@SpringBootApplication`.

+## E2E Tests

+The End-to-End Tests run all infrastructure containers (PostgresSQL, Kafka, Schema Registry and Keycloak) and all application microservice containers (Airline-MDM, Customer-MDM, Airline-Approval, Order-Service and Payment-Service) using Testcontainers, and exercise the full ecosystem working together by calling the external APIs as they will be called in production.

+E2E tests are implemented in a submodule called `e2e-testing`.

 ## Submodules

 The project is structured along the lines of the definitions given above: